Ken Wregget: Philadelphia Flyers

-During his first full year with the team, starting goaltender Ron Hextall battled a series of injuries and was limited to just eight games pushing Wregget into carrying the load.
-Wregget played 51 games for Philadelphia that year before resuming the back up role the following season when Hextall returned to health.
-In 1991-92, with youngster Dominic Roussel impressing during an extended look from the Flyers, Wregget was shipped to the cross-state rival Pittsburgh Penguins as part of a blockbuster transaction.
-The deal saw him joining the reigning champion Penguins along with Kjell Samuelsson and Rick Tocchet in exchange for Mark Recchi.
+During Wregget's first full year with the team, starting goaltender Ron Hextall battled a series of injuries and was limited to just eight games, pushing Wregget into carrying the load.
+Wregget played 51 games for Philadelphia before resuming the back up role the following season when Hextall returned to health.
+In 1991–92, with youngster Dominic Roussel impressing during an extended look from the Flyers, Wregget was shipped to the cross-state rival Pittsburgh Penguins as part of a blockbuster transaction, along with Kjell Samuelsson and Rick Tocchet in exchange for Mark Recchi.

 Pittsburgh Penguins

 Wregget was generally backup to Penguins goaltender Tom Barrasso, although Wregget was regarded as a solid goaltender in his own right and played well in long stretches over the next few years when the oft injured Barrasso missed time.
 Wregget won his only career Stanley Cup as a member of the 1992 Penguins.

 Wregget's best season came in 1994–95 when he played in 38 games and compiled a 25–9–2 record with a 3.21 goals against average and a .903 save percentage while also leading the NHL in wins.
 In 1996, he faced the first penalty shot ever awarded during an overtime period in NHL playoff history.
 He stopped Washington Capitals star Joé Juneau, extending what was the third-longest game in NHL history, the longest game since 1936.
 The Penguins finally won 3–2 in the fourth overtime period.

-Wregget also shared a majority of the work for the Penguins during the 1996–1997 season with Barrasso again injured, going 17-17-6 and getting all five playoff starts for the Penguins that season.
+Wregget also shared a majority of the work for the Penguins during the 1996–97 season with Barrasso again injured, going 17-17-6 and getting all five playoff starts for the Penguins that season.
 In 1997–98 with Barrasso healthy (and having a career year himself) and the emergence of Peter Skudra and Jean-Sébastien Aubin as legitimate back-up options, Wregget was made expendable and thus traded to the Calgary Flames after the 1998 season ended with Dave Roche for German Titov and Todd Hlushko.
-Despite generally being the back-up in Pittsburgh, he still as of 2015 ranks 4th in Penguins' history in games played 212 (behind Fleury, Barrasso, and Herron), 3rd in wins with 104 (behind Fleury and Barrasso), and tied for 5th in shutouts with 6 (behind Fleury, Barrasso, Binkley, Hedberg, and tied with Aubin).
+Despite generally being the back-up in Pittsburgh, he still as of 2015 ranks fourth in Penguins' history in games played 212 (behind Marc-André Fleury, Barrasso, and Denis Herron), third in wins with 104 (behind Fleury and Barrasso), and tied for fifth in shutouts with 6 (behind Fleury, Barrasso, Les Binkley, Johan Hedberg, and tied with Aubin).